shaoner/torti/README.md

 ### 7. Customizing errors

-[Errors](lib/README.md#Errors) are mapped in a simple object which keys are the validator names and values are either a string or a function that returns string.
+[Errors](lib/README.md#Errors) are mapped in a simple object which keys are the validator names and values are either a string or a function that returns a string.

 You can customize errors that way: